Did you miss our Summer Career Series?

 - Job search strategies (networking, follow-up etiquette, informational interviews): Refer to go.umd.edu/Search to get started.

 - Developing customized application materials for desired industry, field or graduate/professional school: consult go.umd.edu/ResCL to develop first drafts of your resume and cover letter, following the examples as closely as possible.
 Then have your drafts reviewed in an in-person appointment.
+Check out a prerecorded How to Write a Technical Resume presentation.
 Sample Computer Science resume with projects

 - Making contacts within a specific industry: attend Career Center’s workshops, panels, and employer events (regularly check calendar at go.umd.edu/UCCevents).